×

 What do people find most challenging about the culture in Ecuador?

 "Although scrupulously polite, I have not found the Ecuadorian people to be particularly friendly or outgoing.
 And they are extremely protective of their privacy.
 Which is why they often live behind eight-foot-high walls with wire or broken bottles on top.
 Whether the fear is justified or not I can't say, but it seems to infect most everyone.
 It is very unusual to invite someone into your home, or to be invited.
 Mostly, in my experience (only one opinion mind you) socializing is done within the family, not by getting together with friends to tell stories and share meals.
 That is one difference I find really hard to take.
 And they love noise.
 They honk, they put a big speaker outside each store and blast music assuming that everyone wants to hear.
 To me it is a form of polution, pure and simple.
-Give me quiet any day," explained one expat living in Cotacachi, Ecuador.
+Give me quiet any day," said one person in Cotacachi.

 View More Answers